Anoobus/orion-web/deploy.md

+notes
+we need to bring over the .env & appsettings.Compose.json as they have all the credentials and secrets

 How to re-deploy an update the app

 1) Backup existing user Db
 2) Backup existing app Db
 3) run re-deploy.ps1
+# this script will download the latest version from github
+# turn off the old version
+# rebuild/deploy the new version
+# we are using a bind mount to keep the sql data consitant across versions

 Backing Up a database

 1) In ssms, right click db -> tasks -> backup